 The fluid nature of modern work environments means we sometimes find ourselves outside of traditional team structures, working in flat hierarchies or lending our skill sets to ad-hoc projects.

-We have a host of features supporting feedback reviews from anyone to anyone, but the performance review is still generally between one employee and their direct manager.
+We have a host of features supporting feedback reviews from anyone to anyone, but the Performance Check-In is still generally between one employee and their direct manager.
 The secondary reviewer concept allows admins to add a second person to contribute to a manager review, thereby making it a more complete review.

 We’ve been wanting to improve our current secondary review feature for a while – in particular, to incorporate feedback from some of our customers.
 While a full overhaul is still planned, here’s what we’ve tweaked to enhance your experience: